Michèle Tertilt: Biography and career

 Tertilt studied economics at Bielefeld University and obtained her PhD from the University of Minnesota.
 After pursuing her PhD, Tertilt was an assistant professor at Stanford University for seven years.
 During that time she also spent a year at the University of Pennsylvania and one year as a research fellow at the Hoover Institution.
 Since 2010 she has been a full professor at the University of Mannheim.
+She was a director of the Review of Economic Studies from 2021 until 2024 and has been an associate editor of the Journal of Development Economics since 2010.

 Research

 Tertilt's research concentrates on macroeconomics with a special focus on development and intra-family interactions.
 She has also worked on consumer credit and bankruptcies.
 Her work has been published in top journals, including the American Economic Review, Econometrica, the Journal of Political Economy, the Quarterly Journal of Economics, and the Review of Economic Studies.
 Her research has been financed by a European Research Council Starting Grant (2013–2018), through a National Science Foundation (NSF) CAREER grant (2008–2011), a Sloan Research Fellowship (2009–2011) and an NSF grant (2005–2008).

 Tertilt made important contributions to family economics and household finance.
 Her work has uncovered the salient implications of gender roles for macroeconomics, development, and fertility.
 Her research has also contributed to the understanding of the development of consumer credit markets and default rates.
 With Matthias Doepke, she wrote the chapter "Families in Macroeconomics" for the "Handbook of Macroeconomics,".
 This chapter sheds light on "the importance of gender inequality and family dynamics for macro and points to many fruitful avenues for future research", she said in an interview with the Human Capital and Economic Opportunity Global Working Group (HCEO).